-ppb Parts per billion ppm Parts per million
+Parts per billion

+ppm Parts per million

-Water System Upgrades Continue
+Water System Upgrades Nearly Complete

 Since 2018, the port has been working to modernize its internal water system.
-Port tenants and fire systems are served by the water system.
-Due to the system's substantial span and complexity, a phased approach was best suited.
+Port tenants and fire systems are served by the water system and due to the system's substantial span and complexity, a phased approach was best suited.

-First steps were made in March 2018, when port contractors removed a 120-foot, 100,000-gallon water tower that had stood as one of the tallest structures in Clark County for nearly 90 years.
+First steps took place in March 2018, when port contractors removed a 120-foot, 100,000-gallon water tower that had stood as one of the tallest structures in Clark County for nearly 90 years.
 Next, crews completed excavation for the new at-grade 250,000-gallon tank's foundation, relocated utilities and assembled the new tank.

-Currently, the existing gaseous chlorination system used to disinfect potable water is being replaced with an on-site sodium hypochlorite generation (OSHG) system.
+The existing gaseous chlorination system used to disinfect potable water is being replaced with an on-site sodium hypochlorite generation (OSHG) system.
 Chlorination is the process of adding chlorine to drinking water to disinfect it and kill germs.
-Different processes can be used to achieve safe levels of chlorine in drinking water.
-The new system will bring the operations up to industry standards not only improving functionality, but overall safety as well.
-Additionally, this project constructs an extension to the existing booster pump building to house the OSHG system, storage tanks, metering pumps, and analyzers.
-Wellhouse No. 1 will then be demolished, and modifications to Well No. 1 will be made, such as the installation of ductile iron yard piping and other site improvements.
+Different processes can be used to achieve safe levels of chlorine in drinking water and this new system will improve functionality and overall safety as well.